rhuayhua/rhuayhua/README.md

 ![Welcome image](banner-rudy.png)

+# About me

-Current student in Artificial Intelligence AI program; strong problem solving and analytical skills to extract meaningful insight from data and assist stakeholders to transform business needs into technical requirements.
+I am a current student in Artificial Intelligence AI program, a software engineering professional with 7+ years of IT industry experience.
+Strong problem solving and analytical skills to extract meaningful insight from data and assist stakeholders to transform business needs into technical requirements.
 Ability to learn new technologies and develop a deep understanding of technical systems and data.
 <hr/>

 # How to reach me: